-Actually, even seasoned gardeners implement this technique which is particularly easy to set up.
+Actually, even seasoned gardeners implement this technique which makes gardening much easier.

 This system should appeal to all who love everything organic: vegetables don’t grow directly in the ground, so you’re sure not to contaminate your growth with products or pollutants that might have been in the soil in the first place, like pesticides.
 You choose the soil that will go in the elevated bed.

 Another advantage of the square-foot organic vegetable patch: it only takes up very little space, so you can fit it right in the smallest gardens easily.
-Everybody, even persons who don’t have a garden at all, can start growing and eating carrots, zucchinis, lettuce, tomatoes, parsley and other organic vegetables and spices.
+Everybody, even persons who don’t have a garden at all, can start growing and eating carrot, zucchini, lettuce, tomato, parsley and other organic vegetables and spices.

-How to construct your organic square-foot vegetable patch
+How to build an organic square-foot veggie bed

 For example, to ensure this stays true, it is recommended not to exceed 40 inches (1.2 meters) to either side for your vegetable patch.
 You won’t need to reach out to unnatural lengths as you try to grow your vegetables.
 To prepare the box itself, make your pick: old planks, logs, edges, whatever is about a foot (25 cm) tall will do.
 Remember you’re working on an organic garden: forget about autoclave wood treated with all sorts of chemicals!

 And now for the square foot part!
-Once again, several options are available: wood strips, string, wire, etc. The goal is simply to mark out lots for your different plants.
+Once again, several options are available: wood strips, string, wire, etc. The goal is simply to mark out mini-plots for your different plants.

 To ensure each square foot is the same size, simply: